Contrastive Multi-document Question Generation: Method

 The coordinator model consists of $n$ recurrent transformers blocks \citep{vaswani2017attention}, followed by three different feed-forward layers ($\text{FF}_w,\text{FF}_v$, and $\text{FF}_z$) to output $w$, $v$, and $z$.

-$w$ and $v$ are the attention weights among the positive documents $\dpos$, and negative documents $\dneg$.
-We weight the documents unevenly because often times not all the top-10 documents in the set share the same content.
-Thus, we leave to the model to learn the optimal attention weights among positive and negative sets that produce a more grounded common question.
+$w$ and $v$ are the 10-dimensional attention weights that sum to 1.0 among the positive documents $\dpos$, and negative documents $\dneg$.

 $z$ parametrizes $\eta$ in how much the coordinator model penalizes, or sometimes reinforces, weighted average of decoding distributions from the negative set $\dneg$. $\eta$ is a simple heuristic variation of $\tanh$ such that the image lies in $(-1,0.5)$ for all real numbers $\mathbb{R}$.
-Thus $\eta$ is a damped penalization coefficient.
+Thus, $\eta$ is a damped penalization coefficient.

-Given $w$, $v$, and $z$, we obtain the final common question decoding distribution at test time $t$.
+Given $w$, $v$, and $z$, we obtain the final question decoding distribution at test time $t$.

-where $\theta$ is the coordinator's parameters, the subscript $+$ is an operator that selects non-negative weighted tokens, and $C$ is the normalizing factor into a distribution.
-The sequentially decoded common question words (partial sequence) are concatenated to all input documents in $\dpos$ and $\dneg$ followed by EOS token, to obtain new hidden states and decoding distributions.
+where $\theta$ is the coordinator's parameters, the subscript $+$ is a ReLU \citep{Nair:2010:RLU:3104322.3104425} operator that selects non-negative weighted tokens, and $C$ is the normalizing factor that converts it into a distribution.
+The concatenations of each input document in $\dpos$ and $\dneg$, EOS token, and partially decoded question word sequence are used to obtain new hidden states and next decoding distributions.
 The decoding process is repeated until the generation is complete.

 { \textbf{Policy Gradient Loss: }} The policy gradient loss is defined as follows: